sebanc/brunch/troubleshooting-and-faqs.md

 ***

-The Brunch Configuration Menu can be accessed directly from Grub using the "ChromeOS (settings)" boot option or while logged into ChromeOS using the `sudo edit-brunch-config` command in the crosh shell.
+The Brunch Configuration Menu can be accessed directly from Grub using the "ChromeOS (settings)" boot option or while logged into a TTY using the `sudo edit-brunch-config` command.
-  * To access the crosh shell, press **Ctrl + Alt + T** and type `shell` at the invite.
+  * To access TTY2, press **Ctrl + Alt + F2** and login as `chronos`.
 ![Crosh][bcm-crosh]

  Once you've entered the Brunch Configuration Menu you will be greeted by several pages of options.